-As the supposedly last precondition for relaxing the capital controls, the authorities have come up with a coercive and punishing scheme for the so-called offshore krona investments, which have been trapped inside Iceland by the rationing of access to foreign exchange.
-We're talking about an officially estimated 319bn krona, equivalent to 2.3bn euros.
-To put this figure in context, this amount of trapped investments is equivalent to 42 percent of the CBI's net foreign assets of 743bn krona, or 5.35bn euros - so it's not like the authorities don't have spare euros and dollars to sell to these investors in exchange for their krona.
+In sharp contrast, the authorities came up with a coercive and punishing scheme for the so-called offshore krona investments, which have been trapped inside Iceland since 2008 by the capital controls.
+As of the end of May, these foreign investments were officially estimated at 319bn krona, equivalent to 2.3bn euros as of that date.
+To put the figure in context, this amount of trapped investments was equivalent to 45 percent of the CBI's net foreign assets of 704bn krona, or 5bn euros, as of end-May - so it's not like the authorities didn't have spare euros and dollars to sell to these investors in return for their krona holdings at the market exchange rate.

-Foreign investors were recently given a one-time chance to exit their positions and access foreign exchange by agreeing to a stiff departure tax on their holdings, to be determined at an auction of CBI international reserves earmarked for this purpose.
+Nevertheless, foreign investors were given a chance to exit their positions and access foreign exchange only if they would agree to a stiff departure tax on their holdings, to be determined at an auction of CBI international reserves earmarked for this purpose.
 To encourage foreign investors to swallow such a bitter pill after eight years of waiting, the authorities announced their intent to imprison any remaining funds and to bleed them slowly over time.
-As per legislation passed in late May, all residual offshore krona funds are to be segregated into accounts subject to a 100 percent compulsory requirement to purchase krona-denominated deposit certificates, issued by the CBI, paying a miserly interest rate of 0.5 percent per annum - a fraction of the 51⁄2 percent interest rate that the CBI currently pays on seven-day bank deposits.
+As per legislation passed in late May, all residual offshore krona funds are now segregated into accounts subject to a 100 percent compulsory requirement to purchase krona-denominated deposit certificates, issued by the CBI, paying a miserly interest rate of 0.5 percent per annum - a fraction of the 51⁄4 percent interest rate that the CBI currently pays on seven-day bank deposits.
 Foreign investors spurning the auction were warned by the authorities to expect to languish in these creditor prisons for "many years."

-In the event, the auction, which took place in mid-June, was a disappointment.
+In the event, the auction, which took place in mid-June, was a disappointment to the government.
 Most holders of offshore krona did not participate, preferring to stay invested in Iceland and preparing themselves for a battle in the courts of the island and in the relevant European courts.
-The accepted offers totaled a little more than one-fifth of total offshore krona outstanding and they entailed "haircuts" of 38 percent.
-As a result, it appears that the owners of four-fifths of offshore krona funds are digging in for a long fight.
-And such a fight is not in the long-term interest of Iceland, and specifically not for the pricing of krona assets, because future foreign investors will want to include a risk premium for the potential return of capital controls and also for the potential imposition of similar expropriations.
+The accepted offers were one-fourth of total offshore krona outstanding, and they suffered "haircuts" of 38 percent.
+Apparently, the owners of three-fourths of offshore krona funds - 236bn krona or 1.9bn euros - are digging in for a long fight.
+But such a fight is not in the long-term interest of Iceland, and specifically not for the pricing of krona assets, because future foreign investors will want to include a risk premium for the potential return of capital controls, and also for the potential imposition of similar expropriations.

 The irony is that the government has recently admitted that there are foreign investors wanting to come into Iceland.
 These potential investors could generate the foreign exchange inflows to compensate for whatever outflows, on account of liberated offshore-krona balances, the authorities would countenance.
 And yet, rather than welcoming them to Iceland, in June the government requested, and the Icelandic parliament readily agreed, to pass a law authorizing the CBI to impose a reserve requirement of up to 75 percent, for a period as long as five years, to discourage such capital inflows into domestic bonds and bank deposits.
-In other words, instead of making progress on capital liberalization, the authorities in Reykjavík are phasing-in new controls on capital inflows ahead of phasing out the capital controls on outflows.
+And sure enough, if you want to invest in Icelandic bonds or bank deposits right now, you must do so for a minimum of one year and 40 percent of your investment will be frozen upon arrival in a blocked account paying zero interest.
+In other words, the authorities in Reykjavík are phasing-in new controls on capital inflows while phasing out the capital controls on outflows.